-Here you find guidance, methods and tools to generate data on antibiotic resistance in animal settings.
+Here you find guidance, methods and tools to measure occurrence of antibiotic resistance in animal settings.

 In the EU and USA, surveillance covers zoonotic bacteria (Salmonella spp, Campylobacter jejuni and Campylobacter coli) and indicator bacteria (commensal E. coli, Enterococcus faecalis and Enterococcus faecium) isolated from healthy animals and food.

-Pathogenic bacteria from clinical cases are at present included in some national surveillance programs, for example in Sweden.
-For many of these samples it is likely that they are from animals treated with antibiotics, which has to be taken into account when analyzing such data.
-However, there is a need for harmonized monitoring of data for certain types of resistance in certain animal pathogens to be able to detect emerging resistance that might lead to severe therapy failure.
+Pathogenic bacteria from clinical cases are at present included in some national surveillance programs.
+Many of these samples are likely from animals treated with antibiotics.
+This has to be taken into account when analyzing such data.
+However, there is a need for harmonized monitoring of data for certain types of resistance in certain animal pathogens to be able to detect emerging resistance that could lead to severe therapy failure.
 An example is pleuromutilin resistance in Brachyspira hyodysenteriae , the bacterium that causes swine dysentery (see grey box).

 The burden of antibiotic resistance – swine dysentery

 Eradication programs have successfully been applied in some EU countries, and the European Medicines Agency (EMA) has stressed that such programs are crucial to reduce the need for pleuromutilins.
-Also, harmonized monitoring for pleuromutilin resistance in B. hyodysenteriae has been proposed.
+Also, harmonized monitoring for pleuromutilin resistance has been proposed.

-A protocol for elimination of swine dysentery from single-site, farrow-to-finish herd has been described, and prolonged follow up indicates that B. hyodysenteriae has been successfully eradicated.
+A successful protocol for elimination of swine dysentery from single-site, farrow-to-finish herd has been described.
 Eradication from farms has resulted both in higher productivity and decreased use of antibiotics.
-In addition, eradication programs on national level have decreased both total use of tiamulin and prevalence of pleuromutilin-resistant strains of B. hyodysenteriae.

-As the main part of samples in animal surveillance systems is derived from healthy animals, veterinary clinics are not a dominating sampling site.
-Instead, fecal samples at farm level or samples from caecal content taken at the slaughterhouse dominate.
-Also, as samples are taken from animal-derived food, sampling sites includes retail foods.
-When starting up a surveillance program in the animal sector, it is recommended to start sampling retail food, and progressively expand the sampling to food producing animals.
+The main part of bacterial samples in animal surveillance systems is derived from healthy animals.
+Fecal samples at farm level or samples from caecal content taken at the slaughterhouse dominate.
+Also, as samples are taken from animal-derived food, sampling sites include retail foods.
+When starting up a surveillance program in the animal sector, sampling retail food for resistance can be a start, progressively expanding the sampling to food producing animals.

 Sample sites should be connected to a laboratory facility, either on site or if samples can be stored and transported properly, to a central laboratory.
 The laboratory should at least have the capacity to isolate and identify target bacteria and perform antibacterial susceptibility testing using validated methods according to established standards.